Before joining us as a Support Worker, 28 year old Josh Gittins spent more than 10 years working in a high pressure banking role.

 I now work as a Support Worker for Autism Wessex at one of their residential properties.
 I support four young adults, promoting independence for our residents.
 Daily tasks include supported cooking, outings, personal care and goal achievement.
 The main skills required for the role are patience, common sense and a kind and caring nature.
 I am rewarded every day by the people I care for and I couldn’t be happier.”

-As his first role in social care, Autism Wessex has provided Josh with professional training with Josh currently working towards his Foundation in Autism qualification.
+As his first role in social care, we have provided Josh with professional training and Josh is currently working towards his Foundation in Autism qualification.

 “We recognise that a lot of social care work comes down to individuals having the right transferable skills and being the right type of person.
 Common sense and a kind and caring nature are paramount for a career in social care.